A roadmap to reclaiming my attention and time

 - keepassxc to store passwords

-- abrowser to read html files (and browser the www)
+- abrowser and surf to browser the www

 - mutt, a Mail User Agent, to read emails locally and offline